- Important Dates

 - Communicating reminders/announcements to their AB group

-- Organizing and facilitating reflections every day
+- Planning and facilitating reflections every day

 - Initiating daily check-ins with their staff/faculty advisors